The Mental Flip Responsible for Henry Miller's Success After a Decade of Failure

 How?

-Over a decade, it was as if Miller was building up a colossal mountain of dynamite.
-On first few attempts to blow it all up, however, the detonator went bust, the fire wouldn’t nibble its way down the fuse.
+Over a decade Miller built a colossal mountain of dynamite.
+But on the first few attempts to blow it all up, the detonator went bust.
+The fire wouldn’t nibble its way down the fuse.
 For him to take advantage of his hard-earned skill, something needed to flip.
 Right before he wrote Cancer, he spelled out to a friend what that was:

 I start tomorrow on the Paris book: First person, uncensored, formless—fuck everything!

 This change in attitude, and the following success, is a pattern amongst innovative artists.
 William Faulkner’s first two novels were pastiches that sometimes stole exact phrases from contemporary influences like Anderson, Hemingway, and Fitzgerald.
-After realizing minor success from them in addition to an outright rejection of his third, Faulkner said:
+After realizing minor success from them and an outright rejection of his third, Faulkner said:

 One day I seemed to shut the door between me and all publisher's addresses and book lists.
 I said to myself, ‘Now I can write.’

-The result was The Sound and the Fury, a completely original work still lauded as one of the finest novels of human history.
+The result was The Sound and the Fury, a terrifically original work still lauded as one of the finest novels in history.

 Tapping into his reservoir of rage and resentment, Eminem created Slim Shady, a drug-dealing, bloodthirsty thug who spits furious rhymes about murder, rape, drugs and living by the law of the urban jungle.